 - Anticipatory: If a breach is anticipatory, the injured party may seek legal remedies immediately, even if there was originally a time limit on the contract.
 Moreover, if one party repudiates, the other may demand performance and continue to fulfil his own obligations.
 He does not have to treat the contract as discharged and in fact he may not be able to).

-Before any attempt to apply forfeiture is made, the freeholder needs to establish what kind of breach has been committed because not all of them are capable of remedy.
+Before any attempt to apply forfeiture is made, the freeholder needs to establish what kind of breach has been committed.
+In other words it is capable of being remedied or not?

 Those breaches that are capable of remedy (and known as non-continual breaches) are:

 - Breach of covenant not to make alterations or display signs;